 Brant: Look what he’s done for me.
 Jesus makes this story very obvious, like one man’s forgiven a lot and won’t extend that to someone else.
 Now that said, we should still take action against stuff.
 But people confuse anger with action in our culture, you probably noticed.
 They think tweeting about something, “Look how angry I am.”
 Everybody’s angry all the time about everything.

 Jim: That’s today’s culture.

-John: Well, it may be that, uh, you’ve got some food for thought.
-I hope so.
-And I hope you’ll stick around, because we have more from Brant Hansen on today’s Focus on the Family.
-He’s written a great book,.
-And we’ve got the book and a CD or download of our conversation at focusonthefamily.com/broadcast.
+John: Mm-hmm.
+Well it may be that, uh, you’ve got some food for thought.
+I hope you’ll stick around because we have more from Brant Hansen on today’s Focus on the Family.
+Um, we, he’s written a great book, Unoffendable: How Just One Change Can Make All of Life Better.
+And, uh, we’ve got the book and a CD, or download of our conversation at focusonthefamily.com/broadcast.

 Jim: Uh, Brant, you had to wrestle with some faith issues when you were a young man.
-Um, I think there were some anger issues when you were a boy.
-Describe what was going on and – and how you began to get a handle on your anger even as a child.
+Um, I think there were some anger issues When you’re a boy.
+Describe what was going on and, and how you began to get a handle on your anger, even as a child.

 Jim: That’s a good thing.

 Brant: … because yes, I think it is, because you see human nature, I think.

 Brant: And I don’t know anybody else who does anything about.

 Brant: Like he’s the only one that acknowledges sin and then does something about it that I can find.
 And the things he said about how we’re not all, we’re not good, none of us just strikes me as that’s accurate.